Many or all companies we feature compensate us. Compensation and editorial

 2. Contact the school’s financial aid office.
 After researching student loan providers, contact the financial aid office at your school to get more details about its loan requirements and programs.
 It should be able to provide you with more information on loan eligibility, how to apply, and other necessary details.

 3. Fill out the FAFSA.
 After researching loan providers and contacting the school’s financial aid office, you’ll need to fill out the FAFSA form.
-Each year, you’ll have a set time when you can fill out the form.
-For the 2023 – 2024 school year, you have from October 1, 2023, through June 30, 2024.
+Each year, you’ll have a set time to fill out the form.
 Do this before seeking private student loans because many federal loans offer better rates and repayment programs.

 4. Look for private loans, if necessary.
 Start looking into private loans if you don’t qualify for federal funding.
 These can cover gaps in funding.